 - 1. Boots, snow pants, and coats must be worn when the weather dictates. - 2.
 Students are responsible for their own clothing and other belongings.
 Clothing, lunch boxes, bags, etc. should be labeled. - 3.
 A "lost and found" area is located in the school for items left by the students.
 Parents and students are encouraged to check it periodically.
-At the end of each year, all items left at the school are given to the school's thrift store or donated to a local cause.
+At the end of each year, all items left at the school are donated to a local cause.